ncoghlan/misc/notes/python_concepts/import_traps.rst

 it when determining ``sys.path[0]`` is the root cause of all sorts of grief.

-However, even if there are improvements in this area in future versions of Python (see PEP 395), this trap will still exist in all current versions.
+However, even if there are improvements in this area in future versions of Python, this trap will still exist in all current versions.

 Executing the main module twice